 - Managing Client Communications with Technology: Every business should stay current on the latest communication methods and focus on their online reputation.
 Part of our Tax Practitioner’s Marketing Toolkit, this guide helps you with your social media, email communications, teleconferencing and cybersecurity.

-Articles from the Journal of Accountancy
+Articles and Podcasts from the Journal of Accountancy

 As tax professionals, we understand the quickening pace of technological, legislative and demographic changes because we see it affecting each step of our professional lives.
 Over time, we’ve reinvented the tax profession and evolved into what our clients need most.
 New technologies are helping us transform tax from a center of compliance into a driver of strategic value.